harvester/docs/docs/rancher/csi-driver.md

       namespace: <namespace>
     ```

-Make sure the `serviceaccount name` and `namespace` are the same as your cloud provider.
-Perform the following steps to see the `serviceaccount name` and `namespace` for your cloud provider.
+    Make sure the `serviceaccount name` and `namespace` match your cloud provider settings.
+Perform the following steps to retrieve these details.

-1. Find the `rolebinding` for your cloud provider .
+    1. Find the `rolebinding` associated with your cloud provider:

         ```
-    # kubectl get rolebinding -A |grep harvesterhci.io:cloudprovider
-    default                                 default-rke2-guest-01                                ClusterRole/harvesterhci.io:cloudprovider             7d1h
+        $ kubectl get rolebinding -A |grep harvesterhci.io:cloudprovider default                                 default-rke2-guest-01                                ClusterRole/harvesterhci.io:cloudprovider             7d1h
         ```

-2. Get the `subjects` info on this `rolebinding`.
+    1. Extract the `subjects` information from this `rolebinding`:

         ```
-    kubectl get rolebinding default-rke2-guest-01 -n default -o yaml |yq -e '.subjects'
+        $ kubectl get rolebinding default-rke2-guest-01 -n default -o yaml |yq -e '.subjects'
         ```

-3. Find the `ServiceAccount` info as follows:
+    1. Identify the `ServiceAccount` information:

         ```
         - kind: ServiceAccount
           name: rke2-guest-01
           namespace: default
         ```

 ### Deploying

-1. Create a new StorageClass that you would like to use in your guest k8s cluster.
-You can refer to the [StorageClasses](https://docs.harvesterhci.io/dev/advanced/storageclass) for more details.
+Now you can create a new StorageClass that you intend to use in your guest Kubernetes cluster.

-    As show in the following figure, create a new StorageClass named **replica-2**.
+1. For administrators, you can create a desired [StorageClass](https://docs.harvesterhci.io/dev/advanced/storageclass) (e.g., named **replica-2**) in your bare-metal Harvester cluster.

     ![](/img/v1.2/rancher/sc-replica-2.png)

-    For example, create a new StorageClass on the downstream cluster as follows associated with the StorageClass created on the Harvester Cluster named **replica-2**.
+1. Then, on the guest Kubernetes cluster, create a new StorageClass associated with the StorageClass named **replica-2** from the Harvester Cluster:

     ![](/img/v1.2/rancher/downstream-cluster-sc-creation.png)

     :::note

-    When choosing a **Provisioner**, select **Harvester (CSI)**.
-The parameter **Host StorageClass** should be the StorageClass created on the Harvester Cluster.
+    - When choosing a **Provisioner**, select **Harvester (CSI)**.
+The **Host StorageClass** parameter should match the StorageClass name created on the Harvester Cluster.
+    - For guest Kubernetes owners, you may request that the Harvester cluster administrator create a new StorageClass.
+    - If you leave the `Host StorageClass` field empty, the default StorageClass of the Harvester cluster will be used.

     :::

-1. You can now create a PVC based on this new **StorageClass**, which uses the **Host StorageClass** to provision volumes on the bare-metal cluster.
+1. You can now create a PVC based on this new **StorageClass**, which utilizes the **Host StorageClass** to provision volumes on the bare-metal Harvester cluster.